Pharmacologic: mTOR inhibitors

 Instruct patient to guard against infection (frequent hand washing, etc.), and to avoid crowds and contact with persons with contagious diseases.

-Advise patient about the likelihood of GI reactions, including diarrhea, nausea, vomiting, loss of appetite, and irritation in/around the mouth. ...
+Advise patient about the likelihood of GI reactions, including diarrhea, nausea, vomiting, ...